EdOber-DA/leaflet-challenge/README.md

 ## Files

-* [Landing Page:](index.html) Starting point for the site with dropdown field that initiates the data selection for the table.
-Displays the selected data in various charts and tables.
+- Landing Pages:

+   * [Part-2 Landing Page from Main:](index.html) Part-2 starting point for the site called from "Main".

+   * [Part-1 Landing Page from subfolder:](Leaflet-Step-1/index.html) Part-1 starting point for the site from the "Leaflet-Step-1" subfolder.

+   * [Part-2 Landing Page from subfolder:](Leaflet-Step-2/index.html) Part-2 starting point for the site from the "Leaflet-Step-2" subfolder.

-* Code:
+- Code:

   * [Part-1 JavaScript code "logic.js":](Leaflet-Step-1/static/js/logic.js) Uses D3 to load the GeoJSON formatted feature set, and passes to geoJson function to parse, adding the formatted popups markers and legend.